luoshenshi/Botpress-Cloud-Integration-Guide/README.md

 3. Select `Configurable` and locate the script code.
 Copy the `botId` from the script.

 ### Download this Git Repo
-1. Download this git repository
+1. Download this git repository by `git clone https://github.com/luoshenshi/Botpress-Cloud-Management.git`
 2. Go to public > js > script.js
 3. In headers paste your `Authorization` and `x-bot-id`
 4. Run index.js